Research overhead rates

 - Indirect rate – The cost to deliver all other non-direct costs related to research that cannot be assigned to either of the above cost pools.

-Once submitted these rates are used for the following year (February-January) on all research proposals.
-The latest rates can be found here: TRAC Estates and Indirect rates 2018/19
+Once submitted these rates are used for the following year (February-January) on certain research proposals.
+The breakdown of these can be found here: TRAC estates and indirect 20-21 (powerpoint)

 Frequently Asked Questions